destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ### "Who got the Aeron?"

 Larry does not use methods when adding code, which affects all of the code and each test that was made previously.
 Brad uses methods and classes that separate each working code and test, which is not affected when code is suddenly changed or added.
-So, neither of them recieved the Aeron because there was a third programmer given the task who was able to finish before Larry and Brad.
+So, neither of them received the Aeron because there was a third programmer given the task who was able to finish before Larry and Brad.

 ### What is OO?--Object Oriented Development in Java